Land that is in a rural or environmental zone that has an area less than 40 hectares in the MidCoast is commonly referred to as 'non-urban' land.

 ‘Agriculture’ is clearly and consistently defined in all local environmental plans - it must be a genuine business enterprise, have a distinct commercial purpose and character and must be carried out for the purpose of financial gain.
 The planting of fruit trees or vegetable patches for personal use is not an agricultural activity having a commercial purpose or character.

 It is illegal to live in or occupy a shed.
 It is also unlawful to install plumbing and drainage for toilets, basins, showers and rain water tanks in sheds or outbuildings without approval from Council.

-Can I remove trees or clear my land without approval?
+Can I remove trees or vegetation?

-No. There are strict rules about the removal of trees and vegetation on non-urban land.
-Approval is needed for the removal or clearing of any native vegetation.
+There are strict rules about the removal of trees and vegetation on non-urban land.
+Approval is generally needed for the removal or clearing of any native vegetation.
 In these areas the clearing of trees and vegetation is not allowed except in very limited situations.